ManningBooks/pro-asp.net-core-7/README.md

-# Apress Source Code
+# Manning Source Code

-This repository accompanies *Pro ASP.NET Core 7* by Adam Freeman (Manning, 2022).
+This repository accompanies *Pro ASP.NET Core 7* by Adam Freeman (Manning, 2023).

 Download the files as a zip using the green button or clone the repository to your machine using Git.